joshbatties/melbourne-house-price-predictor/README.md

     6. Evaluate the final model on the test set.

-You can use the model by running the script:
+You can use the model by running the script and following the prompts:
 >>> python predict.py

 # Data